Timeline: Russia's stand-off with Ukraine

 France and Germany call on their nationals to leave Ukraine.

-But the White House is notably cautious and the Kremlin says it is too early to discuss organising a summit.
+But the White House is notably cautious and the Kremlin says it is too early.

 Putin recognises separatist republics